Research shows that an average adult makes about 35,000 decisions each day, whether they’re conscious or not.

 Management KPI Dashboard

 How many customers downgraded their subscription this month?
 What is your churn rate?
 What’s your MRR?
 You can easily track all of this data by setting up this Stripe MRR & Churn dashboard template – it helps you track the number of customers you have at any given time.
+You can browse more KPI dashboards here.

 Executive Financial Dashboard

 How many open invoices do you have?
 How much did you get from your paid invoices?
 You can track all your paid invoices, find out how many pending ones you have, and learn if you’re on the right track towards your financial goals for the month by downloading this QuickBooks + HubSpot CRM Financial Performance dashboard template.
+You can browse more revenue dashboards or profit and loss dashboards here.

 Financial Overview Dashboard

 This Quickbooks dashboard template is an excellent addition to your financial executive report.
 It’s a well-organized dashboard that provides you with valuable insight into your bank accounts, your company’s cash flow, expenses, and sales so you can be in the know when it comes to your business’s financial health.
+You can browse more financial dashboards here.

 SaaS Management Dashboard

 You can track your SaaS revenue in a streamlined and neat way by using this Profitwell Revenue Trends dashboard template.
 It contains metrics such as recurring revenue, churn by type, MRR changes by type, and more, and helps you track your company’s growth over the year and identify strategies that drive the most revenue.
+You can browse more SaaS dashboards here.

 Sales KPI Dashboard

 HubSpot Sales Manager KPIs dashboard template is ideal for sales managers who want a streamlined overview of the relevant sales metrics such as average deal size, new deals create, number of deals won, and more.
 This HubSpot integration answers many questions about your sales team’s success, like how much revenue you can expect from new deals created in the current month.
+You can browse more sales dashboards here.

 Improve Executive Reporting with Databox